arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	>
 	>	- On-premises
 	>	- SQL Server in a VM
-	>	- Windows Azure SQL Database
+	>	- Microsoft Azure SQL Database

-1. We now need to import the database into the Windows Azure SQL Database.
+1. We now need to import the database into the Microsoft Azure SQL Database.
-1. In Object Explorer, right-click the **Databases** node for the Windows Azure SQL Database connection and select **Import Data-Tier Application**.
+1. In Object Explorer, right-click the **Databases** node for the Microsoft Azure SQL Database connection and select **Import Data-Tier Application**.
 1. In the **Introduction** page, click **Next**.